Richard-coupie/BAREFOOT-Framework/README.md

-# Batch Bayesian Optimization
+# BAREFOOT (Batch Reification/Fusion Optimization) Framework
-## Implemented within a Model Reification and Fusion Framework
+## Batch Bayesian Optimization Implemented within a Model Reification and Fusion Framework

-The code in this repository can be used to run a batch bayesian optimization routine using a 2D toy problem involving the reification and fusion of three reduced-order mechanical models to predict the output of a RVE Mechanical Property model.

-Two versions of the code are currently in this repository.
-These two codes are explained below:
+The code in this repository can be used to run a batch bayesian optimization routine.
+Two test cases are included in this repository.

-### Cost Constrained - Cost Controlled (CC_CC_optimization.py)
-This version of the code has been manipulated to allow for running the code constraining the total cost as well as calling the truth model only after a certain budget allocation has been spent.

-### Cost Constrained - Iteration Controlled (CC_IC_optimization.py)
-This version of the code runs the case study where the optimization terminates after a certain budget allocation has been met, or when a certain number of iterations have been completed.
-The second criteria in this code is that the truth model is called after a fixed number of iterations.

 To run the code, the following python packages will need to be installed:
 - pandas